 Talk about what to expect.

-Help your student imagine ways they might cope with some of the typical stresses of their first year in advance, Father Marcotte says.
-These might be practical chats about doing their own laundry or keeping their suite clean, or deeper conversations about emotional vulnerabilities like feeling lonely or being disappointed about a test grade.
+Fordham’s orientation programs are designed to help students (and parents) as they make the adjustment to college and a more independent life.
+But you can also help your student imagine ways they might cope with some of the typical stresses of their first year by talking to them even before they get on campus, Father Marcotte says.
+These might be practical chats about doing their own laundry or keeping their room or suite clean, or deeper conversations about emotional vulnerabilities like feeling lonely or being disappointed about a test grade.

 “We want them to feel that they are the agent of this process and that they are ready to face what’s going to come down the road,” he says.
 Discuss the fact that it’s normal to feel vulnerable at different times in life and that it’s healthy to seek out support, Ng adds.
 “Parents can help students identify what resources are available and how to access them if they should ever need help working through an issue.”